 - A project to be presented at the Great Lakes Pharmacy Resident Conference or a national pharmacy meeting with a publishable manuscript

-- Pharmacy operations audits
+- Pharmacy clinical and operations audits

-- Pharmacy & Therapeutics Committee drug monographs
+- Pharmacy and Therapeutics Committee drug monographs

-- Performance Improvement projects
+- Quality and Residency Improvement projects

 - Poster or platform presentations at the ASHP Midyear Clinical Meeting